tevix/jquery.liveaddress/README.md

 Forks
 -----------------------

 These are user-contributed changes to the plugin that you may find useful.
 Please note that we cannot support or endorse them, but we do link to them as a courtesy since you may find them helpful.

-- [The cerealcable fork](https://github.com/cerealcable/jquery.liveaddress/blob/13185e2b1548fd886f99a0f2822230ea18e90213/src/jquery.liveaddress.js) puts secondary data into the second street field, if there is one.
-(Just be aware that those addresses are no longer in the standardized format.)

 License (GPLv3)